-The Giton Complex was introduced in the Jeannin Lake area (Charette et al., 2016) to group heterogranular diatexites (ApPgit2) circumscribed to a thrust sheet of the Rachel-Laporte Lithotectonic Domain.
+The Giton Complex was introduced in the Jeannin Lake area (Charette et al., 2016) to group heterogranular diatexites (ApPgit2) interpreted as circumscribed to a tectonic slice within the Rachel-Laporte Lithotectonic Domain.
 Hence it is a structural complex.
-During the regional synthesis of the Southeastern Churchill Province (SECP), a second slice was identified in the Recouet Lake area and incorporated into this unit.
-The increased amount of migmatized paragneiss in this area led to the introduction of a new informal unit (ApPgit1).

 Does not apply.

 CHARETTE, B., LAFRANCE, I., MATHIEU, G. 2016.
 Géologie de la région du lac Jeannin, Québec, Canada.
 MERN.
 BG 2015-01, 1 plan.

 DAVIS, D W., MOUKHSIL, A., LAFRANCE, I., HAMMOUCHE, H., GOUTIER, J., PILOTE, P., TALLA TAKAM, F. 2015.
 DATATIONS U-PB DANS LES PROVINCES DU SUPERIEUR, DE CHURCHILL ET DE GRENVILLE EFFECTUEES AU JSGL EN 2012-2013.
 MERN.
 RP 2014-07RP 2014-07, 56 pages.
 Disponible à http://gq.mines.gouv.qc.ca/documents/EXAMINE/RP201407